lcsirmaz/outer/README.md

 iterations, and switches to a &quot;quick and dirty&quot; method to generate additional extremal solutions.
 (Actually, the oracle is asked about all vertices of the actual approximation to check whether it is extremal.)
-The method might miss extremal solutions, so the result is not known (can not) be complete.
+The method might miss extremal solutions, so the result is probabily not complete.
 A second `SIGUSR1` signal aborts this post-processing.

 When receiving a `SIGUSR2` signal, the program creates a snapshot file containing the vertices and facets of the actual approximation.
 Similarly to checkpoint